4 Shitty Dating Advice Marketing Ploys I'm Sick of Seeing

 - They're contributing a romantic partner's happiness.

-However, those ideas can only go so far.
+However, the marketing is often misleading, and the advice can only go so far.

 People mesh with each other in different ways, like puzzle pieces.
 If you're not with the right person for you, then no combination of words and games will change that.
 (Unless your natural tendency is to play games.
 But that's not the majority of my authenticity-seeking readership.)